castorini/anserini/docs/regressions-msmarco-v2-passage-splade-pp-sd.md

 **Model**: SPLADE++ CoCondenser-SelfDistil

-This page describes regression experiments, integrated into Anserini's regression testing framework, applying the [SPLADE++ CoCondenser-SelfDistil](https://huggingface.co/naver/splade-cocondenser-selfdistil) model on MS MARCO (V2) Passage Corpus.
+This page describes regression experiments, integrated into Anserini's regression testing framework, applying the [SPLADE++ CoCondenser-SelfDistil](https://huggingface.co/naver/splade-cocondenser-selfdistil) model to the MS MARCO V2 Passage Corpus.
-Here, we evaluate on the dev/dev2 queries.
+Here, we evaluate on the dev queries.

 > Thibault Formal, Carlos Lassance, Benjamin Piwowarski, and Stéphane Clinchant.
 [From Distillation to Hard Negative Sampling: Making Sparse Neural IR Models More Effective.](https://dl.acm.org/doi/10.1145/3477495.3531857) _Proceedings of the 45th International ACM SIGIR Conference on Research and Development in Information Retrieval_, pages 2353–2359.